timescale/docs/use-timescale/members/index.md

 When you log in to your [Timescale account][cloud-login], navigate to the `Members` page to manage users of your project.
-From here, you can see the current members of your Timescale project, transfer project ownership and add and remove members.
+From here, you can see the current members of your Timescale project, transfer project ownership, add and remove members.

 <img class="main-content__illustration"